dev-rak99/dev-rak99/README.md

-- 👋 Hi, I’m @dev-rak99
+- 👋 Hi, I’m SomeOne
-- 👀 I’m Interested in Front-end
+- 👀 I’m Interested in FullStack
-- 🌱 I’m currently learning TS
+- 🌱 I’m currently learning ....
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: Spicy
+- ⚡ Fun fact: Nothing

 <!---
 dev-rak99/dev-rak99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.